Zhao offers a quick history of China's foreign policy since 1949 and then offers a provocative assessment of it today.

-Edward Friedman is a member of the USC U.S.-China Institute's Board of Scholars and as such is a key advisor to the institute.
+Edward Friedman advises the institute as a member of our Board of Scholars.
 Before his retirement, he held the Hawkins Chair Professor of Political Science at the University of Wisconsin.
 His teaching and research interests include international political economy, democratization, Chinese politics, revolution, and the comparative study of transitions in Leninist States.
 His most recent books are Tombstone; The Great Chinese Famine, 1958-1962, by Yang Jisheng and co-edited with Guo Jian and Stacy Mosher (Farrar, Straus and Giroux, 2012) Asia's Giants: Comparing China and India, co-edited with Bruce Gilley (Palgrave Macmillan, 2005), China's Rise, Taiwan's Dilemmas and International Peace (Routledge, 2005), Revolution, Resistance, and Reform in Village China, co-authored with Paul Pickowicz and Mark Selden (Yale, 2005), What if China doesn't democratize?
 Implications for war and peace (East Gate Book, 2001), National Identity and Democratic Prospects in Socialist China (M.E.
 Sharpe, 1995), and The Politics of Democratization: Generalizing the East Asian Experience (Westview,1994), Chinese Village, Socialist State, co-authored with Paul Pickowicz, Mark Seldon, and Kay Ann Johnson (Yale, 1993).

 Prof. Friedman's presentations at USC include: